 Bartending exists at the intersection of service and production.
 It's a position that overlaps with the chefs and cooks working tirelessly in the back-of-house and the servers on the floor handling guests and being ambassadors for the restaurant.

 During a busy service, when the dining room is full and guests are lining up at the bar, even the best bartenders can fall behind and get lost in the weeds.

-When this happens, some aspect of service will suffer.
-Often times the first casualty of a busy restaurant is high quality guest service.
+When this happens, some aspects of service will suffer.
+Often times the first casualty of a busy restaurant is high-quality guest service.
 Unfortunately, when service lacks, tips and potential earnings for bar staff go down.

 By saving time on making drinks, bartenders can handle more guests and drink tickets without missing a beat on service.
 This is good for the guest and for the tip pool.

 Faster and more engaged service creates more chances for guests to order a second or third round of drinks that they might not have had otherwise.
 The longer guests wait for drinks the less time they have to consume them and place another order.